Bananaquit: Description

 The bananaquit is a small bird, although there is some degree of size variation across the various subspecies.
 Length can range from 10 to 13 cm.
 Weight ranges from 5.5 to 19 g.

-Most subspecies of the bananaquit have dark grey (almost black) upperparts, black crown and sides of the head, a prominent white eyestripe, grey throat, white vent, and yellow chest, belly and rump.
+Most subspecies of the bananaquit have dark grey (almost black) upperparts, black crowns and sides of the head, a prominent white eyestripe, grey throat, white vent, and yellow chest, belly, and rump.
 Coloration is heavily influenced by melanocortin 1 receptor variation.

-The sexes are alike, but juveniles are duller and often have a partially yellow eyebrow and throat.
+The sexes are alike, but juveniles are duller and often have partially yellow eyebrows and throat.

 In the subspecies bahamensis and caboti from the Bahamas and Cozumel, respectively, the throat and upper chest are white or very pale grey, while ferryi from La Tortuga Island has a white forehead.
-The subspecies laurae, lowii and melanornis from small islands off northern Venezuela are overall blackish, while the subspecies aterrima and atrata from Grenada and Saint Vincent have two plumage morphs, one "normal" and another blackish.
+The subspecies laurae, lowii, and melanornis from small islands off the coast of northern Venezuela are overall blackish, while the subspecies aterrima and atrata from Grenada and Saint Vincent have two plumage morphs, one "normal" and another blackish.
 The pink gape is usually very prominent in the subspecies from islands in the Caribbean Sea.

 The tongue is paddle-shaped, with an extremely long paddle section.

 Distribution and habitat

 It is resident in tropical South America north to southern Mexico and the Caribbean.
 It is found throughout the West Indies, except for Cuba.
 Birds from the Bahamas are rare visitors to Florida.

-It occurs in a wide range of open to semi-open habitats, including gardens and parks, but it is rare or absent in deserts, dense forests (e.g. large parts of the Amazon rainforest) and at altitudes above 2000 m.
+It occurs in a wide range of open to semi-open habitats, including gardens and parks, but it is rare or absent in deserts, dense forests (e.g. large parts of the Amazon rainforest), and at altitudes above 2000 m.

+Bananaquit nests are known to be used by frog species, such as the Common coquí.